vrchatapi/vrchatapi.github.io/Objects/World.md

 ### Nonce

 Nonce is the Cryptographic key used to lock non-public instances, and is not included in the location of public instances.
-It is formated as "nonce(key)" where the key is the cryptographic key
+It is formatted as "nonce(key)" where the key is the cryptographic key